 Support the NEW CIA!

 (Keep on Rockin’ in the Free World!)

 a look at the core of Buddhist beliefs

 and religious practice

-The Daily Walk with Miracles, Updated January 2, 2018, by Paul Evans.
+The Daily Walk with Love, Updated November 29, 2018, by Paul Evans.
 Here I am resolved to teach people truth, peace and understanding.
+To the point, compare these “Ten Commandments of Buddhism” with what Jesus taught and see how close to the same teachings they are.
 Featured photo image from Buddhist thought that the mind is all and everything, spiritually that thoughts become things, is from Volker Ballueder.

 See A View of God and What He Is, The Daily Walk with Love, December 30, 2017, by Paul Evans.